JennEYoon/learn-mldl/README.md

 # Learning Python, machine learning (ML), and deep learning (DL).

-***Note: Renamed "master" to "main" branch in support of Black Lives Matter, June 2020***
+***Note: Renamed "master" to "main" branch, June 2020***

-My goal is to document my progress at learning Python ML and DL on a GitHub repo.

 >  "Those who make a peaceful revolution impossible will make a violent revolution inevitable."
     -- John F. Kennedy

+My goal is to document my progress at learning Python ML and DL on a GitHub repo.

 ### Author:  Jennifer E. Yoon